Please call us on 020 3848 9434 or complete the form below and we will get in touch with you.

 Important note: Kegel exercises are not the answer to everything and it is important to tailor solutions to the individual woman and her needs.

-Next week in the final of our four “For Women Only” newsletters we introduce the Women’s Health Physiotherapy team at Beyond Health and provide an overview of the services available.
-We then conclude the series with “Beyond Health’s Lifestyle Rituals for a Healthy Pelvic Floor” – guidelines for living with a healthy pelvic floor.
+Next week in the final of our four “For Women Only” newsletters we introduce the Women’s Health Physiotherapy team at LETO and provide an overview of the services available.
+We then conclude the series with “LETO’s Lifestyle Rituals for a Healthy Pelvic Floor” – guidelines for living with a healthy pelvic floor.
 Important for all women, through all walks of life!